laozhu/hugo-nuo/README.md

 **Main Menu**

-The hugo-nuo theme add `home` and `works` page to initial site menu, you can add your own menu item here.
+The hugo-nuo theme add `home`, `works` and `tags` page to initial site menu, you can add your own menu item here.

 ```toml
 [[menu.main]]